Best cheap robot vacuums in 2024

 Reasons to avoid

-Shark's IQ robot vacuum is loaded with smarts in addition to an auto-emptying charging dock.
-This cleaner maps out your home on its first pass-through so that you can use the Shark app to mark rooms, set invisible boundaries, and schedule cleaning times.
-You can also manually send the bot out using your smart home assistant—the command "Alexa, tell Shark to clean my kitchen" proved to be helpful for our messy cook of a tester.
+Shark's IQ robot vacuum comes with an auto-emptying charging dock so you won't even know it's there.
+From the Shark app you can name rooms, set invisible boundaries, and schedule cleaning times.
+Our tester timed it to clean while away from home and only dealt with it to empty out its bagless dust bin every other month.
+Of course, you can always send it out to specific areas as needed through the app or with your smart home assistant.
+The command "Alexa, tell Shark to clean my kitchen" proved to be helpful for our messy cook of a tester.

-In our review, we praised its thorough cleaning with some of the highest scores for pet hair and kitty litter.
-This is thanks to excellent suction power and the robot's effective row-cleaning pattern.
-Shark's bot accurately covers all areas of your floor to effectively suck up even the most granular debris.
-Even when it blew some cat fur over in an initial pass, the machine made sure to nab it as it made its way down nearby rows.
-Once the Shark IQ either fills up or finishes cleaning an area, it backs itself into its bagless base and connects to a hose that sucks out and stores all of the debris for up to 45 days of passive cleaning.
+In our Shark IQ review, we praised its accurate room mapping and thorough row cleaning pattern with some of the highest scores for pet hair and kitty litter.
+Shark's strong suction power accurately pulled debris out from hard-to-reach spaces and didn't struggle with the most granular material types like kitty litter.
+Even when it blew over some cat fur over in an initial pass, the machine made sure to nab it as it made its way down nearby rows.
+Once it finishes cleaning, the IQ backs itself into its bagless base and connects to a hose that sucks out and stores all of the debris for up to 45 days of passive cleaning.

 Read our full Shark IQ review